Hamiltonian of polymatrix zero-sum games: Comments on the paper by Bailey and Piliouras

 As can be seen from the right-hand side of \eref{eq:yftrl-not}, this Hamiltonian system is generally not equivalent to the FTRL dynamics (\ref{eq:ftrl-bp}).
 If one imposes a constraint by hand on the variables $\XX{i}$ and $\yy{i}$ such as the projection onto the submanifold

 then the right-hand side becomes

 and this Hamiltonian system could be thought of as an equivalent of \eref{eq:ftrl-bp}.
-Nonetheless, imposing constraints on the variables, such as \eref{eq:submfd}, implies that ``the FTRL dynamics is the Hamiltonian system on the manifold on which the solution is the FTRL dynamics.''
+Nonetheless, imposing constraints on the variables, such as \eref{eq:submfd}, implies that ``the FTRL dynamics is the Hamiltonian system on the manifold on which the solution is the FTRL dynamics,'' which is a tautological statement and does not yield any new insight.
 Overall, the function $H^{\sigma=-1}$ is merely a conserved quantity, and not the Hamiltonian function for the FTRL dynamics on the total phase space $(M'; X, y)$.

 As Bailey and Piliouras mentioned in \cite[Sec.~5]{bailey2019multi}, the function $H^{\sigma=-1}$ restricted to the submanifold (\ref{eq:submfd}),

 is essentially a certain shift of the Fenchel coupling.
 As a byproduct of the FTRL Hamiltonian (\ref{eq:ftrl-hamiltonian}), this result emerges in our Hamiltonian system as simply another conserved quantity through the corresponding symmetry.
 From the proof of \propref{prop:fenchel} in \appenref{append:proof-fenchel}, it follows that the FTRL Hamiltonian $\hftrl$ is also invariant under the following canonical transformation for all $i\in\agents$, which is a variant of \eref{eq:symmetry-fenchel},